-The college owns 100 per cent of the issued £1 share of Aspire Limited, a company incorporated in England & Wales and 100 per cent of the issued £1 share of Apprenticeship Works Limited, a company incorporated in England & Wales.
-The principal business of Aspire Limited is to act as the holding company for all BDC investments.
-The Apprenticeship Works Limited principal activity is an employment business for providing employment for apprentices.
-Both companies were dormant during 2010-11.
+The college owns 100 per cent of the issued £1 share of Aspire Training & Enterprise Limited, a company incorporated in England & Wales and 100 per cent of the issued £1 share of Apprenticeships Work Limited, a company incorporated in England & Wales.
+The principal business of Aspire Training & Enterprise Limited is to act as the holding company for all BDC investments.
+Aspire Training & Enterprise Limited was dormant during 2012-13.
+The Apprenticeships Work Limited principal activity is an employment business for providing employment for apprentices.
+The college owns 100 per cent of Hairazors Limited.
+The hairdressing and training salon was purchased during 2011-12 to provide training to students undertaking hairdressing courses.